stu-bell/generator-stui5/README.md

 Writing a yeoman generator is pretty straight forward.
 There's a good tutorial at [yeoman.io](http://yeoman.io/authoring/).
 You can either write your own generator or enhance this one (open a merge request on GitLab).
 Keep in mind that generators can and should be composable.

 Base class and helper class.
-Yeoman generators inherit from `yeoman-generator` however some of the genereators in this project inherit from `generator-stui5.base` which provide a couple of helper wrappers.
+Yeoman generators inherit from `yeoman-generator` however some of the generators in this project inherit from `generator-stui5.base` which provide a couple of helper wrappers.
 There's also a bundle of static helper methods in `scb-helper`.

 ## Files and templates
 Working with the filesystem is implemented using [mem-fs-editor](https://github.com/sboudrias/mem-fs-editor) which is accessible in the yeoman generator as `this.fs`.